The city of Winchester hosts a multitude of festivals throughout the year that inspire, intrigue and enchant thousands of visitors every year.

 Come and immerse yourself in Winchester’s festival scene and you’ll find the city it at its vibrant best – showcasing an ever-changing kaleidoscope of colourful events.
 With more events being added to our already diverse and busy calendar there is bound to be something up your street happening on one of ours!

-Don’t miss Hat Fair in July – the UK’s longest running festival of outdoor arts when Winchester’s High Street welcomes performances of all kinds – from jugglers, fire eaters and trapeze artists to stage theatre – a great day out for the whole family.
+Don’t miss Hat Fair – the UK’s longest running festival of outdoor arts when Winchester’s High Street welcomes performances of all kinds in July – from jugglers, fire eaters and trapeze artists to stage theatre – a great day out for the whole family.

 Family-friendly Boomtown in August offers a city of wonderment, theatre, escapism and community with breathtaking and intricate stages and streets just waiting to be discovered.
 Enjoy hundreds of musical acts from across the globe.

 Winchester Jazz Festival in September offers an amazing array of acts performing throughout the city – for a sound bite head to one of the jazz nights at the new Cafe bar at Theatre Royal Winchester.

 Looking for a real belly laugh?
 Then the annual Winchester Comedy Festival is for you.
 Held in October, it showcases the talents of established and up-and-coming comedians plus personalities from the arts.

 Celebrate Alresford’s local leaf at the annual Watercress Festival in May and sample delicious watercress chocolate and sausages or visit a watercress farm.